FerretDB/FerretDB/adr/query_pushdown.md

 ## Test

-Integrational tests: Provide a new test flag that enables a query pushdown.
+Integration tests: Provide a new test flag that enables a query pushdown.
 Run with and without flag: results must be the same.
-When explain feature will be ready, compare query plan.
+When explain feature will be ready, compare the query plan.

 ## Tigris